 Luckily, there are quite a few digital nomad communities out there you can join.
 I have collected the ones I am using or heard great things about.
-They are in general very active and full or friendly, helpful and open-minded people who love their nomadic lifestyle.
+They are in general very active and full of friendly, helpful, and open-minded people who love their nomadic lifestyle.

 Coworker is a free website that allows you to find the best coworking spaces around the world.
-Search for a city or country and filter your results by price, equipment, facilities and other things.
-They have spaces in more than 700 locations in their map, so I’d be surprised if you won’t find a nice place near you.
+Search for a city or country and filter your results by price, equipment, facilities, and other things.
+They have spaces in more than 700 locations on their map, so I’d be surprised if you won’t find a nice place near you.

-Workfrom is the largest remote work site and has one of the biggest digital nomad communities.
-You can find coworking spaces, the best coffee shops or restaurants for free.
+Workfrom is the largest remote work website and has one of the biggest digital nomad communities.
+You can find coworking spaces, the best coffee shops, or restaurants for free.
 Joining the community is free.
-If you want to join the community to chat with other remote workers, it’s 5 USD a month.
+If you want to book Workfrom partner locations, you can book these directly on the platform (currently 3 days for USD 45).

 The Collective Old Oak

 The Collective Old Oak in London is probably the biggest coliving space out there with 550 bedrooms spread over 10 floors.
-In the massive building, you find well-equipped coworking spaces, a restaurant, secret garden, games room, gym, spa, a cinema and much more.
+In the massive building, you find well-equipped coworking spaces, a restaurant, a secret garden, a games room, a gym, a spa, a cinema, and much more.
 Prices start from 195 GBP a week.

 If you already have a remote job but don’t really feel like traveling the world alone, Remote Year might be a great option for you.
-Between 50 and 80 professionals, entrepreneurs and freelancer come together to live in 12 different cities throughout Asia, South America and Europe within 12 months.
+Between 50 and 80 professionals, entrepreneurs and freelancers come together to live in 12 different cities throughout Asia, South America, and Europe for 12 months.

-All your accommodation, flights and transportation is organized so you can focus on your work and, of course, have plenty of time to explore new places and meet like-minded people.
+All your accommodation, flights, and transportation is organized so you can focus on your work and, of course, have plenty of time to explore new places and meet like-minded people.
 The entire year costs 27,000 USD but there are now options for 4 months only.

 The Remote Way

-Of you like the concept of the Remote Year but don’t want to spend 12 months for it, the Remote Way might be the better choice for you.
-36 people travel between 2 and 8 months around the world and see a different location every month.
+If you like the concept of the Remote Year but don’t want to spare 12 months, the Remote Way might be the better choice for you.
+36 people travel between 2 and 8 months around the world and see a different locations every month.
 You get to connect with the local ecosystem, explore the place and meet other remote workers.